-- Wash all bedding and curtains/draperies in hot water.
+- Wash all linens and curtains/draperies in hot water.

 - Spread Diatomaceous Earth throughout all carpeting and flooring, leaving on for a few days, vacuum up then reapply.

-It will take a few weeks before they all will be killed (you have to ensure that the entire life cycle has been halted–no new eggs waiting to hatch, etc.).
-Keep applying the Diatomaceous Earth and petroleum jelly until all signs of the infestation are gone.
+It will take a few weeks before they all will be dead (you have to ensure that the entire life cycle has been halted–no new eggs waiting to hatch, etc.).
+Keep applying the DE and petroleum jelly until all signs of the infestation are gone.

 - Hydrogen peroxide